The Student Room GroupThe Student Room Group

 10 steps to your ideal personal statement

-1. Start with a plan.
-List all the things you want to cover.
+• Start by making lots of notes.
+List all the things you want to cover

 Personal statement dos and don'ts